 Spotlighting is carried out in essentially the same way as thermal imaging but does not require expensive, specialist equipment.

+A lamp and binoculars are required.
+The lamp is shone and spotting deer is usually done via the reflection from the reflective layer at the back of a deer's eye providing a bright "eye-shine".

-A lamp and binoculars are required if using visible light.
-White light is easiest for the human eye but filtered lamps may be less visible to deer.
-Spotlighting is far more noticeable than thermal imaging and more consideration may have to be given to public concern and disturbance to game shoots and livestock.
-Where deer are regularly disturbed by lamps at night they may become "lamp shy" and may leave open areas before they can be seen.
+White light is easiest for the human eye but coloured, filtered lamps may be less visible to deer.

+Spotlighting is far more obvious and noticeable than thermal imaging and increased consideration should be given to public concern, disturbance to game shoots and disturbance of livestock.

-Image intensifiers
+Where deer are regularly disturbed by lamps at night they may become "lamp shy" and may flee at the first sight of a lamp, before they are able to be spotted and counted.

+Night vision

-These rely on ambient light (e.g. moon or starlight) or an infra-red lamp.
-Often optical quality is not good but they can be useful for short range observations.
-Deer do not contrast with their background nearly as clearly as with a TI camera.
+Night vision relies on ambient light (e.g. moon or starlight) or an infra-red (IR) illuminator.
+Infra-red light is all but undetectable by deer and invisible to the human eye, making this a less noticeable method than spotlighting.

+Night vision equipment tends to be far more affordable than TI equipment, yet still more expensive than spotlighting.

+Modern night vision units, when paired with a powerful IR illuminator, are capable of producing a very clear image, making species and sex identification easier than with TI technology.
+The IR illuminator will also cause a bright "eyeshine" when viewed through a night vision device, allowing for the deer to be spotted.

+However, deer will not be as immediately obvious to spot through a night vision device when compared with a TI spotter so more care is needed when scanning to avoid missing any deer.